 Guide to Developing an Environmental Management System - Plan

 Building an Environmental Management System (EMS) might sound like an overwhelming task for a smaller organization, but it need not be.
-Taken in steps, it is a job that small and medium sized organizations can tackle.
-These pages will take you through basic steps as they are outlined in the 2001 Second Edition of Environmental Management Systems: An Implementation Guide for Small and Medium Sized Organizations.
-This page pulls out particular steps from the "Plan" section of the Guide, and points back to specific pages in the guide to fill out worksheets and get additional materials.
+Taken in steps, it is a job that small and medium-sized organizations can tackle.
+These pages will take you through basic steps as they are outlined in the 2001 Second Edition of Environmental Management Systems: An Implementation Guide for Small and Medium-Sized Organizations.
+The content on this page pulls out particular steps from the "Plan" section of the Guide, and points back to specific pages in the guide to fill out worksheets and get additional materials.

 Plan: Planning, including identifying environmental aspects and establishing goals

 - Step 1: Define Organization's Goals for EMS